BronyTV/bronytv.net/README.md

 * psycopg2
 * bcrypt
 * flask-assets
+* flask-socketio
+* eventlet
 * cssmin
 * jsmin

 The frontend of the app is powered by AngularJS, the source files of which are included in this repository.

-In production, the application is served by [Phusion Passenger](https://www.phusionpassenger.com/), behind nginx.
+In production, the application is served by gunicorn, behind nginx.

 Deployment is managed with Ansible, using our [playbooks](https://github.com/BronyTV/ansible-playbooks).